What is customer feedback?

 Often when we talk about collecting customer feedback, it’s assumed that the customer feedback in the discussion is explicit.
 This is where a brand asks a specific query with the aim of generating a score, which we’ll touch upon later.

 However, this type of feedback only offers one view of the customers’ opinions – and often, it represents what a customer says they think or will do, not the reality.
 This is where implicit feedback can be helpful, as it offers you insights into how customers really feel, think, and their actual actions

 - Unsolicited feedback

 There’s often crossover between the above types.

 Structured, solicited customer feedback

-There are a number of different customer metrics to benchmark and monitor customer feedback.
+There are a number of different customer metrics to benchmark and monitor customer feedback that provide us with data that is structured and solicited.
+These are useful for creating benchmarks and for seeing how your brand is performing on a high level.
 The most common are:

 Net Promoter Score (NPS®)